 As stock prices have fallen, investment income and the value of pension schemes could be impacted.
 Look at your assets and reserves and take professional advice where appropriate.
 Your board may want to consider a more flexible approach to using any restricted reserves the organisation has.

-With the continued uncertainty around restrictions, face to face fundraising is likely to be disrupted for the foreseeable future.
-We have outlined some of the key elements you could consider if thinking about carrying out any form of public facing activity.
-The Resources section includes further guidance.
-The guidance does not cover when to restart fundraising as this is a decision that individual organisations will need to make based on their own situation.
+While most legal restrictions have been removed, there are still elements to consider when thinking about carrying out any form of public facing activity.
+The guidance below does not cover when to restart fundraising as this is a decision that individual organisations will need to make based on their own situation.

 VisitScotland have produced guidance for the events sector with information on restarting events and considerations for event communications.
 Much of the guidance can be applied to fundraising events.

-In response to the increased demand on fundraisers caused by Covid-19 and following research which showed that less than a third (30%) of fundraisers felt their organisation had a great health and wellbeing culture, the Chartered Institute of Fundraising (CIoF) have developed a guide to help fundraisers look after their own and their colleagues wellbeing.
+Recent research showed that less than a third (30%) of fundraisers felt their organisation had a great health and wellbeing culture.
+In response to this and the increased demand on fundraisers caused by Covid-19, the Chartered Institute of Fundraising (CIoF) have developed a guide to help fundraisers look after their own and their colleagues wellbeing.